 VR multi-player worlds

 Integrating virtual reality and social media will start to pop up in 2020.
 In September 2019, Facebook announced it was building Horizon, a VR playground of sorts that is reminiscent of “Ready Player One” OASIS.
 Users can play and socialize with friends in a computer-generated landscape they create.
-In 2020, Horizon will launch in closed beta testing – starting a new trend in VR and online social interaction.
+In 2020, Horizon has launched in closed beta testing – starting a new trend in VR and online social interaction.
 This blend of VR and social media will be the next box to check off for social media.
 As companies are trying to find new ways to bring in new users, this may be an innovative way to do so.